pconstantinou/kmeans/README.md

     }
 ```

-## Provide additional objects and find the best cluster to associated them with
+## Find the best cluster new elements

 ```
     p := newPerson("kamala", "1964-10-20", 64, 130, 1)